Counters with Sino-Japanese Numbers I

 I caught three large octopuses!

-The volume of rice of an average bowlful is approximately 150 grams.
+The amount of rice in an average bowlful is approximately 150 grams.

 As an adverb, 一杯 can be used to mean “to the max,” “a lot,” etc., indicating that something is being done to a full extent.